-The program is primarily designed for university graduates (PDF, 1499 KB) or equivalent who are active in the art market or who intending to be.
+The program is primarily designed for graduates who are currently active or pursuing a career related to the art market.
 Professional experience will be considered.
 There is no art history prerequisite.

-The next part-time program begins in September 2017 and lasts until June 2019.
+The next part-time program begins in September 2023 and will finish in June 2025.

-To apply, please fill out the application form (PDF, 155 KB)and return it the address mentioned in the form.
-All suitably qualified applicants will be interviewed by the Course of Study Committee.
+To apply, please fill out the application form (PDF, 101 KB)and return it the address mentioned in the form.
+All suitably qualified applicants will be interviewed.

 If you have any questions regarding the application process, please do not hesitate to contact us.

 Executive Master of Advanced Studies UZH in Art Market Studies